mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 The intent here is not to defend against malicious extensions but against insecure extensions that create webviews vulnerable to script injections or other attacks.
 Our goal is defense in depth; even if an attacker can get malicious scripts running inside a webview, they should never be able to read arbitrary files from the disk or interfere with the main VS Code editor.

 #### Isolated from each other
-Webviews should not be able to effect each other.
-Even multiple webviews created by the same extension should never be able to effect each other or directly share state.
+Webviews should not be able to affect each other.
+Even multiple webviews created by the same extension should never be able to affect each other or directly share state.

 #### Controlled loading of local resources
 VS Code's webviews can load resources from the local workspace or from the disk, but only under paths that extensions specify.
 Again, this restriction is in place so that even if a webview is compromised, it should not be able to read arbitrary files from the system.